Chapter 22. How to Understand the Relationship Between God’s Flesh and Spirit

 Some people ask, “God looks deep into the heart of humankind, and God’s flesh and Spirit are one.
 God knows everything that people say, so does God know that I now believe in Him?”
+Some people think God may not know it because He is real in a concrete way, yet there are others who think God will know it since God’s flesh and Spirit are one.
 Answering this question involves how to understand God incarnate and the relationship between His Spirit and flesh.
-Some say, “God is real in a concrete way.”
-Others say, “He is real in a concrete way.
-But His flesh and Spirit are one, so He should know that!”
 To understand God is principally to understand His essence and the attributes of His Spirit, and man should not try to determine whether God’s flesh knows any given thing or whether His Spirit knows any given thing; God is wise and wonderful, unfathomable to man.
-Imagine that when you slept at night, your spirit left and then returned.
-Would you know where it went?
-Can you touch the spirit inside you?
-Do you know what your spirit is doing?
 The flesh, the Spirit, and the person within whose flesh the Spirit is substantiated—these are matters you have not clearly understood.
 When God becomes flesh and the Spirit is substantiated in the flesh, the essence of the resulting person is divine, completely different from the essence of a human person and what kind of spirit resides within a human body; they are two completely different things.
 The essence of a human and his or her spirit is affixed to that individual.
 The Spirit of God is affixed to His flesh, but He is still all-powerful.
 While He is doing His work from within the flesh, His Spirit also operates everywhere.
-You cannot ask to see the nature of this omnipotence or to see it clearly.
+You cannot ask to see the nature of God’s omnipotence or to see it clearly.
 There is no way to see it clearly.
-It is enough for you to see how the Holy Spirit works in the church when the flesh does His work.
-The Spirit has the characteristic of being all-powerful; He controls the entire universe and saves those whom He chooses, and He also works among those below to enlighten every person, while the flesh is doing His work at the same time.
-You cannot say that the flesh lacks the Spirit while the Spirit works among those below.
+It is enough for you to see how the Holy Spirit works among the churches when the flesh does His work.
+God’s Spirit has the characteristic of being all-powerful; He controls the entire universe and saves those whom He chooses, and He also works among the churches to enlighten people, while the flesh is doing His work at the same time.
+You cannot say that the flesh lacks the Spirit while the Spirit works among the churches.
 If you say that, would you not deny God’s incarnation?
 However, there are some things the flesh does not know.
 This not knowing is the normal and practical aspect of Christ.
 That God’s Spirit is concretely realized within the flesh proves that God Himself is the essence of that flesh.
 His Spirit already knows any given thing that His practical aspect of the flesh does not know, so one can say that God already knows that thing.
 If you deny the aspect of the Spirit because of the practical aspect of the flesh and deny that this flesh is God Himself, then you have committed the same error as the Pharisees.
-Some say, “God’s flesh and Spirit are one, so does God know how many people we have won to Him here in one go when we preach the gospel?
-He might know, for is it not said that the Spirit and flesh are one?
-The Spirit knows and so the flesh also learns about it, because They’re the same!”
+Some say, “God’s flesh and Spirit are one, so God might know how many people we have won to Him here in one go when we preach the gospel.
+The Spirit knows and so the flesh also learns about it, because They’re one!”
 Your speaking like this denies the flesh.
 The flesh embodies His practical and normal aspect: There are some things the flesh can know and some things the flesh does not need to know.
 That is His normal and practical aspect.
 Some say, “The Spirit knows, so the flesh certainly knows.”
-Such a thing is outside the scope of reality, and so you thereby deny the essence of the flesh.
-Some things about the incarnate God are different from how humans imagine that they are unseeable, untouchable, mysterious; and that He is able to know something without being constrained by space or geography.
+Such a thing is outside the scope of reality, and you thereby deny the essence of the flesh.
+The incarnate God is normal and practical.
+Some things about Him are different from how humans imagine; they imagine that these things are invisible, untouchable, mysterious, and that He is able to know something without being constrained by space or geography.
 If so, then that is not the flesh but the spiritual body.
-After Jesus was nailed to the cross and then resurrected, He could pass through the door, but that was the resurrected Jesus.
-Jesus before the resurrection could not have passed through a wall; there is no way.
+After the Lord Jesus was nailed to the cross and then resurrected, He could pass through the door, but that was the resurrected Lord Jesus.
+The Lord Jesus before the resurrection could not have passed through a wall.
 He was constrained by space, geography, and time.
 That is the normal aspect of the flesh.